 Community Health Assessment

-American Indian and Alaskan Native (AI/AN) communities and IHS have identified Community Assessment as a priority.
-Assessments assist communities in continuing to direct their own services and to play a key role in the health of the community.
+The IHS Health Promotion/Disease Prevention program and the Stanford University HP/DP Resource Center developed a Restoring Balance: Community-Owned Wellness manual that focuses on community wellness and various approaches to improve the health of American Indians and Alaska Natives.
+This resource along with other Community Assessment tools could assist communities to direct their own services and to play a key role in the health of the community.
 Community assessments can occur in multiple ways, and require a considerable commitment of time, leadership, and financial resources by individuals and lead organizations/agencies.

 The following are community considerations when implementing and utilizing health assessments.